-Elliott Goldman and Libble Lorrain Goldman Scholarship: This endowed scholarship fund, established in 1980 by Elliott Goldman and his sister Libbie Loraine Goldman in memory of their parents Dora and Ruben Goldman, and of their brothers Dr. Nathan L. Goldman and Abe Goldman, is to be awarded annually to students who demonstrate leadership abilities, academic excellence, and financial need.
+ELLIOTT GOLDMAN AND LIBBIE LORAINE GOLDMAN SCHOLARSHIP: This endowed scholarship fund, established in 1980 by Elliott Goldman and his sister Libbie Loraine Goldman in memory of their parents, Dora and Ruben Goldman, and of their brothers Dr. Nathan L. Goldman and Abe Goldman, is to be available annually to students who demonstrate leadership abilities, academic excellence, and financial need.
 Each scholarship will be in the amount of current annual in-state tuition and fees.
 Recipients must be full-time residents of Buchanan County and full-time students.
 All students may apply.
 However, preference will be given to junior and senior students who plan to apply for admission to law school and students majoring in art or business administration.
-Recipients will be selected by the Scholarship Committee.
+(Apply - OFA)

-Paul F. Kees Trust Fund: This scholarship is given in memory of Paul F. Kees and is awarded by the Scholarship Committee upon recommendation of the Department of Education.
+PAUL F. KEES TRUST FUND: This scholarship is given in memory of Paul F. Kees and is awarded by the Scholarship Committee upon recommendation of the Department of Education.
 Applicants should be full-time students in good standing with a definable hearing loss.
 Students with other exceptionalities or who have demonstrated an interest in special education may be considered.
+(Apply - OFA)

-Kiefer Scholarship Fund: Bequests by Miss Katherine Kiefer and Miss Josephine Kiefer established this fund to benefit men and women living in the St. Joseph or Wathena, Kansas, area.
-Interest from the fund is available annually and is awarded from the Scholarship Committee.
+KIEFER SCHOLARSHIP FUND: Bequests by Miss Katherine Kiefer and Miss Josephine Kiefer established this fund to benefit men and women living in the St. Joseph or Wathena, Kansas area.
+Interest from the fund is available annually.
+(Apply - OFA)

 M.O.
-Looney Community Service Scholarship: The M.O.
-Looney Scholarship is awarded to an upper division, full-time student with a record of community service.
+LOONEY COMMUNITY SERVICE SCHOLARSHIP: The M. O. Looney Scholarship is available to an upper division, full-time student with a record of community service.
 A GPA of 3.0 or above on a 4.0 scale is required.
-The maximum for a junior will be in the \$500-\$700 range; for a senior who is a first-time recipient, up to \$1,000.
+The maximum for a junior will be in the \$500-\$700 range; for a senior who is a first time recipient, up to \$1,000.
 Should a student be awarded the scholarship the second year, the award could be in the \$1,300-\$1,500 range.
+(ACT FFS not required) (Apply - Dean of Students Office)

-Midland-Moorehead Scholarship: The Midland-Moorehead Company established a trust fund in 1967.
-The interest from the investment of the funds is awarded each year by the Scholarship Committee to a student whose major area of study is engineering or technology.
+MIDLAND-MOOREHEAD SCHOLARSHIP: The Midland-Moorehead Company established a trust fund in 1967.
+Interest from the fund investment is awarded each year by the Scholarship Committee to a student whose major area of study is engineering or technology.
+(Apply - OFA)